avi-patel1/ASTR257_2024/python/test_assignment/README.md

 1. Open the file test.fits in Python.
 2. Crop a 40x40 pixel region around the brightest star in the image.
 3. Save the cropped region as test2.fits.
-4. Use the code *photutils* to measure the centroid of this star in the uncropped region
+4. [Optional] Use the code *photutils* to measure the centroid of this star in the uncropped region--if you do this now, it will save you time on a later assignment

 If you can’t do this problem, or would just like some more practice, we’ve compiled some tutorials below.

-To submit your assignment, do:

-1. Create a branch on this Repo (you should not fork it;  you have write access)
-2. Add a folder named after you (e.g. *profx*) under student_work/
-3. Add your code/notebook in there

-Thanks!
+Email or slack test2.fits to Andy

 # Basic Python for Astronomy